[16 Key Differences] Futsal vs Soccer/Football Discussed

 Rules Differences

-The aim of soccer is to score more goals than the opposing team by getting the ball into the opponent’s net.
+Soccer aims to score more goals than the opposing team by getting the ball into the opponent’s net.
 Players can score from anywhere on the field as long as the whole ball crosses over the goal line between the goal posts and under the crossbar.

-Soccer players must use their feet, head, or chest to control the ball – hands are not allowed except for the goalkeeper within their own penalty area.
+Soccer players must use their feet, head, or chest to control the ball – hands are not allowed except for the goalkeeper within their penalty area.
 Slide tackling, tripping, pushing, and excessive force are prohibited.
 Fouls result in a direct or indirect free kick for the other team.
 Players committing serious fouls may receive a caution (yellow card) or ejection (red card).

 When the ball goes out of bounds over the sideline, the play restarts with a throw-in.
 When it crosses the end line, play restarts with a goal kick (if last touched by the attacking team) or corner kick (if last touched by the defending team).